The Coalition for Children

 • Simply take a moment to think about the things in your life that you are grateful for:

-• Stopping to observe and acknowledge the beauty and wonder of something you encounter in your daily life
+• Stop to observe and acknowledge the beauty and wonder of something you encounter in your daily life

 • Be thankful for your health and/or the health of your loved ones

-• Gratitude for someone who supports you and is a positive influence in your life
+• Show gratitude for someone who supports you and is a positive influence in your life

-• Paying attention to the small things in your life that bring you joy (hot cup of coffee, naptime, a hug, smell of the rain, your babies smile or giggle)
+• Pay attention to the small things in your life that bring you joy (hot cup of coffee, naptime, a hug, smell of the rain, your babies smile or giggle)

 • Child care/daycare provider, nanny, family members, significant others

-• Sanitation work, letter carrier, UPS/ FedEx/ Amazon delivery, etc.
+• Sanitation worker, letter carrier, UPS/ FedEx delivery, etc.

-• Service industry (custodian, waiter/ waitress, baristas, table busser, cashiers, bagger at grocery store etc.)
+• Service industry (custodian, waiter, barista, table busser, cashier, grocery store bagger, etc.)

 Art